Tender-crisp, aromatic, and flavorful, this roasted zucchini recipe is a delicious and original way of cooking zucchini in the oven.

-Take the baking tray out of the oven, and add a little less than a tablespoon of breadcrumbs mix on top of the zucchini.
+Take the zucchini out of the oven, and add about a tablespoon of breadcrumbs mixture on top of the zucchini.

 Arrange on a serving platter and enjoy as a starter or side dish.
-If you like, you can add freshly chopped parsley and a squeeze of lemon juice on top.
+Add freshly chopped parsley and a squeeze of lemon juice if you like.

 Roasted zucchini with parmesan

-Transfer onto a baking tray, drizzle with olive oil, salt, and pepper, and toss well with your hands to distribute the seasoning evenly.
+Transfer onto a baking tray, drizzle with olive oil, dried herbs, salt, and pepper, and toss well with your hands to distribute the seasoning evenly.
 Arrange on a single layer.

-Bake at 390°F or 200°C in the center rack of the oven for about 15 minutes, until the zucchini spears are almost cooked.
+Bake at 400°F or 200°C in the center rack of the oven for about 15 minutes, until the zucchini spears are almost cooked.

-Take out of the oven and sprinkle with finely grated parmesan cheese.
+Take out of the oven and sprinkle with grated parmesan cheese.